keithbuckholz/asdf-preview/README.md

    (γ and colormap are shown when they differ from defaults).
 3. **Pick another array** with the dropdown (or the "show image" button next to any 2-D array in the tree) — e.g. preview `dq` or an error array.
-4. **Tune the render** with the settings row: stretch (zscale / linear / percentile / manual), colormap, γ, and manual vmin/vmax bounds — changes re-render the current array without re-parsing.
+4. **Tune the render** with the settings row: stretch (zscale / percentile / manual), normalization (linear, log, sqrt), colormap, γ, and manual vmin/vmax bounds — changes re-render the current array without re-parsing.
 Non-gray colormaps need `matplotlib` in the backend interpreter.
 5. Commands: